Vice Provost for Research and Graduate Studies, and Dean of Graduate Studies

-Dr. Wisniewski serves on public and private boards and government committees.
-For example, she has served on the Board of Directors, of Greatbatch Inc., (GB: NYSE), which designs and manufactures implantable medical devices, and on their Audit and Technology Committees; as Chairman of Attila Technologies; serves on the Life Sciences Advisory Board of Landmark Ventures; and in 2007, the Secretary of the Navy appointed her to the Naval Research Advisory Committee(NRAC), the senior scientific advisory group to the Navy.
+She serves on public and private corporate boards of directors and on advisory committees.
+She served on the Board of Directors of Greatbatch Inc., a billion dollar company publicly traded on the New York stock exchange(NYSE:GB) that provides implementable medical devices, and on its Audit and Technology Committees; is on the Advisory Board of Landmark Ventures; was Chairman of the George Washington University Advisory Board; and in 2007, the Secretary of the Navy appointed her to the Naval Research Advisory Committee(NRAC), its fifteen members are prominent individuals in science, engineering and medicine.

 She received her PhD in mathematics from the Graduate Center of the City University of New York in 1980; her MS in Mathematics from Stevens Institute of Technology; and is a Distinguished Alumni of William Paterson University, where she received her BA in mathematics.
 She is a tenured professor at UAA.